 In the case in which there are no light modes below the Hubble scale we have

 and the sum is dominated by the first term

 Expressed in terms of the species scale $\Lambda_{\mathrm{sp}}= m_t^{1/3}$ we have

-Then, we see that in the large $m_t$ limit the contribution of the modes goes decays exponentially fast towards 0, as we would expect from super Hubble modes.
+Then, we see that in the large $m_t$ limit the contribution of the modes decays exponentially fast towards 0, as we would expect from super-Hubble modes.
 As the mass of the modes approaches the Hubble scale we instead find that the contribution is upper bounded as

 If we compare this to \cref{eq:twopcorrexp}, we can conclude that the contribution of a tower coupled exponentially to the inflaton, with mass gap starting at or above the Hubble scale, will have a negligible contribution during inflation.